MalakiV/Myappsample/README.md

 #MyApp
-This is my app. yo what people.
-How you be
+This is my app.
+Just for learning.
+Nothing special.
+At all.
+Bye ;)